 Aims and hypotheses

 Based upon the aforementioned theoretical and empirical literature, there are several questions that need to be investigated empirically, especially in the context of Chinese universities.
 Consequently, the present study explored the prevalence of PSU among Chinese university students and its relationship with academic anxiety, academic procrastination, self-regulation, and life satisfaction.
-Six hypotheses are proposed:

-H1: Problematic smartphone use positively predicts academic anxiety.

-H2: Academic anxiety positively predicts academic procrastination.

-H3: Problematic smartphone use positively predicts academic procrastination.

-H4: Problematic smartphone use positively predicts academic procrastination mediated via academic anxiety.

-H5: Self-regulation negatively predicts problematic smartphone use.

-H6: Problematic smartphone use negatively predicts life satisfaction.

-These hypotheses are presented as a hypothesized model in Figure 1.
+Six hypotheses are proposed and presented as a hypothesized model in Figure 1.

 Methods